jbat10/KIT325/docs/Autopsy Usage Guide.md

 Version: 4.22.1
 https://github.com/sleuthkit/autopsy/releases

-Autopsy is a digital forensics suite designed to search and analyse .
+Autopsy is a digital forensics suite designed to search and analyse data sources.
+It is able to recover deleted files, analyse Windows registry hives, detect encrypted data and more.

 Autopsy is accessible from a desktop shortcut on the bootable Linux environment of the drive.
 The user password ('investigator') will be requested to allow running with access to disks.